dashbuilder/dashbuilder/dashbuilder-backend/dashbuilder-dataset-elasticsearch/README.md

 Elastic Search Client
 ---------------------

-The ElasticSearch data set provider implementation is decoupled from the REST API client used to query the server instance.
+The ElasticSearch data set provider implementation is decoupled from the client used to consume the ElasticSearch server.

 The client is responsible for:
 * Translating data set look-up group operations into ELS query *aggregations*.
 * Translating data set look-up sort operations into ELS query *sort* operations.
-* Marshall and unmarshall the JSON requests from/to the ELS instance.

-By default, the provided client implementation is based on [ElasticSearch Jest client](https://github.com/searchbox-io/Jest), as this implementation works with Java 6+.

-You can build your own client implementation by implementing the interface <code>org.dashbuilder.dataprovider.backend.elasticsearch.rest.ElasticSearchClient</code> and use the CDI features to override it as the default one.
+You can build your own client implementation by implementing the interface <code>org.dashbuilder.dataprovider.backend.elasticsearch.rest.ElasticSearchClient</code> and use CDI features to set it as the default.

 Elastic Search Query builder
 ----------------------------